-Simply said, my goal is to create appealing art that fosters conversations on issues of environment, gender, politics, and a multitude of human conditions.
+Simply said, my goal is to create appealing art that addresses issues of the environment and a multitude of human conditions.

 I am most struck by opposites: light and shadow, line and angle, color and tones, as well as attraction and aversion.
-During the pandemic, I've used my time to explore, in greater depth, contradictory feelings and ideas via photomontage, wall-art and poetry.
+I use meaningful visual contexts to explore contradictory feelings and ideas via photomontage, wall-art and poetry.

 An example of my work exploring contrasts is my Operative Oppositions photomontage series.
-It reveals opposing issues: wartime with performance art, battle with the vulnerable, religion with the secular, and so on.
+It reveals opposing issues: warfare with performance, battle with vulnerability, religion with the secular, and so on.
 In spite of disease, social injustice and other hindrances — we live with camaraderie in our daily regimens.
 Thus the title: Operative Oppositions.

 VISUAL THEMES INCLUDE:

-"Metro Melts” and my “Heatwave” series abstract three existing buildings on a hillside.
-There is a lyrical beauty in their process.
+"Metro Melts” and my “Heatwave” series abstract three existing buildings and other elements, creating a lyrical and sensuous beauty in their melding.

-My “Operative Oppositions” series juxtapose the arts with war.
-I ask the viewer to take in the entirety, images both disturbing and constructive are yours to deconstruct and ponder.
+My “Operative Oppositions” series juxtapose the arts and vulnerability with warfare.
+I ask the viewer to take in the entirety.
+Deconstruct and ponder images, which can be disturbing and ultimately constructive.